 Each of the seven chakras is represented by a special image that symbolizes the essence of the chakra.
 For the solar plexus chakra, the image is of a red triangle facing downwards.
-The solar plexus chakra is the third chakra and is the chakra tied most closely to the sense of self, including self-control and self-confidence.
-The third chakra is what allows people to set and maintain healthy boundaries, to know what they want, to assess their strengths and weaknesses accurately, and to control their impulses.
+The solar plexus, known as Manipura in Sanskrit, is tied most closely to the sense of self, including self-control and self-confidence.
+This energy center is what allows people to set and maintain healthy boundaries, to know what they want, to assess their strengths and weaknesses accurately, and to control their impulses.
 It is known as Manipura in Sanskrit, which roughly translates to “city of jewels.”

 Solar Plexus Chakra Symbol Description